-The act was amended two times in the year 1949 and 1978 then in the year 2006 it was repealed with new act "The Prohibition of Child Marriage Act 2006" which shifts it focuses from restraint to prohibition.
-But all these acts/amendment the minimum age at marriage of girls and boys remains 18 years for girls and 21 for boys.
+3The act was amended two times in the year 1949 and 1978, a then in the year 2006 it was repealed with a new act "The Prohibition of Child Marriage Act 2006" which shifts it focuse from restraint to prohibition.
+But in all these acts/amendments the minimum age at marriage of girls and boys remains 18 years and 21 years respectively.